sngular/kloadgen/docs/producer-configuration.md

 The headers specified here will be included in every message after they are serialized.

-Values will also be included and they will be considered of type `string`, whether they are supplied in the table or randomly generated.
+Values will also be included.
+They will be considered of type `string`, whether they are supplied in the table or randomly generated.